 The bad news is that when you make a claim with your home insurance provider, not only will you need to pay a deductible, but some providers place a limit on the amount they’ll pay out for electronics.
 In these cases, it may not make financial sense to file a claim.

-Our policies also replace your property on a ‘replacement cost’ basis, rather than giving you the ‘actual cash value’.
-Simply speaking, this means that if your phone is stolen, we’ll replace it with a new one, rather than deducting the value of depreciation based upon your phone’s age and condition.
+Our policies also insure your property on a ‘replacement cost’ basis, rather than giving you the ‘actual cash value’.
+Simply speaking, this means that if your phone is stolen, we’ll replace it with a new one, without deducting depreciation based upon your phone’s age and condition.

 True, you’ll still need to pay a deductible, but with Square One, even this is easy; we let you select a deductible that you’re comfortable with- something you can realistically afford in the event of a loss.